MLWebTechnologies/PrayerCenter/README.md

 # PrayerCenter Component

 The Top Rated 100 Joomla Extensions of 2013

 DEVELOPER'S NOTE:  My appologies to everyone for my absence from this project.
 The Lord has moved me into several different ministries of service.
-I hopefully will be more able to spend time keeping this component active and useable.
+I hopefully will be more able to spend time keeping this component active and useable in the near future.

 NEW!
 Version 3.0.5 for Joomla 3.x!
 PrayerCenter is now PHP 7.x compliant.